Raneem30/Surgery-department/README.md

 # Surgery Department

 ## Project Overview
 A specialized database for the Surgery Department.
-Manages surgical cases, OR scheduling with overlap prevention, surgical teams, intraoperative events, implants, specimens, PACU recovery, and safety counts.
+Manages surgical cases, OR scheduling with overlap prevention, surgical teams, appointments, payments, and patient records.

 ---